Romansh language: Romansh during the 19th and 20th centuries

-In response however, the editor of the newspaper added that: According to the testimony of experienced and vigilant language teachers, while the one who is born Romansh can easily learn to understand these languages and make himself understood in them, he has great difficulties in learning them properly, since precisely because of the similarity, he mixes them so easily with his own bastardized language. [...] in any case, the conveniences named should hold no weight against all the disadvantages that come from such an isolated and uneducated language.
+In response, the editor of the newspaper added that:

+According to the testimony of experienced and vigilant language teachers, while the one who is born Romansh can easily learn to understand these languages and make himself understood in them, he has great difficulties in learning them properly, since precisely because of the similarity, he mixes them so easily with his own bastardized language. [...] in any case, the conveniences named should hold no weight against all the disadvantages that come from such an isolated and uneducated language.

 According to Mathias Kundert, this quote is a good example of the attitude of many German-speakers towards Romansh at the time.
 According to Mathias Kundert, while there was never a plan to Germanize the Romansh areas of Grisons, many German-speaking groups wished that the entire canton would become German-speaking.
-They were careful however, to avoid any drastic measures to that extent, in order not to antagonize the influential Romansh minority.
+They were careful, however, to avoid any drastic measures to that extent, in order not to antagonize the influential Romansh minority.

 The decline of Romansh over the 20th century can be seen through the results of the Swiss censuses.
 The decline in percentages is only partially due to the Germanization of Romansh areas, since the Romansh-speaking valleys always had a lower overall population growth than other parts of the canton.

-Starting in the mid-19th century however, a revival movement began, often called the "Rhaeto-Romansh renaissance".
+Starting in the mid-19th century, however, a revival movement began, often called the "Rhaeto-Romansh renaissance".
 This movement involved an increased cultural activity, as well as the foundation of several organizations dedicated to protecting the Romansh language.
 In 1863, the first of several attempts was made to found an association for all Romansh regions, which eventually led to the foundation of the Società Retorumantscha in 1885.
 In 1919, the Lia Rumantscha was founded to serve as an umbrella organization for the various regional language societies.
 Additionally, the role of Romansh in schooling was strengthened, with the first Romansh school books being published in the 1830s and 1840s.
 Initially, these were merely translations of the German editions, but by the end of the 19th century teaching materials were introduced which took the local Romansh culture into consideration.
 Additionally, Romansh was introduced as a subject in teacher's college in 1860 and was recognized as an official language by the canton in 1880.